This post may contain affiliate links. See our disclosure policy.

 Hard Boiled Eggs

 Making hard boiled eggs for this recipe in the Instant Pot is a breeze and only takes 15 minutes start-to-finish!
 We like to cook up a bunch at once, use what we need for this recipe, and save the rest for later.
+Follow our easy step-by-step method.

 The Cobb salad was originally created by restaurant owner, Robert Howard Cobb.
 It is believed that he simply had the midnight munchies and went to the kitchen to cobble up a salad with whatever ingredients he could find, thus creating the popular salad on a whim. (source: Wikipedia)